Poltergeist-ix/pzVehicleWorkshop/docs/VehicleScripts.md

 The `*` wildcard can be used for part and passenger blocks to target previously loaded blocks.
 It can be used by itself `part * {}`, in the start `part *Left {}` or the end `part Door* {}`.
 It supports more advanced matching as well.
 When an id contains `*`, all previously added parts are checked for a match to a pattern.
+The Vehicle script does not save new variables into modData, unlike Item script.

 # Part Script